epzilonzigma/epzilonzigma.github.io/README.md

 # Profile Page

 ## Background
-This is my professional profile page.
+This is my [professional profile page](https://epzilonzigma.github.io/).
 The page is intentionally built statically to practice HTML5 and CSS.
-Javascript maybe added later on to practice DOM manipulation.

 ## Dependencies